stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 comments: true
 ---

 Circa two years ago, I started investigating, and putting into words and talks, how a technically grounded understanding of AI can help mitigate unwarranted fears.
 [KCF 2023](https://www.youtube.com/watch?v=0Sk_mX0dSCQ) in Berlin was a kick-off, after which many requests reached me to extend this material and make it available to larger audiences.
-May sabbatical added depth (see [here](https://stdm.github.io/Risk/), [here](https://stdm.github.io/Hope/), and [here](https://stdm.github.io/AI-sports-humanism/)).
+My sabbatical added depth (see [here](https://stdm.github.io/Risk/), [here](https://stdm.github.io/Hope/), and [here](https://stdm.github.io/AI-sports-humanism/)).
 When Tilman Slembeck asked in January if I wanted to join TEDxZHAW "Merging Worlds" as a speaker, I felt ready.

 ![TEDx preparation](http://stdm.github.io/images/TEDx/tedx-prep.jpg)